PEORIA, Ariz. — How a pitcher looks in a bullpen throwing session in the early days of spring camp generally means little.

 “I try not to watch sidelines too much,” Mariners manager Lloyd McClendon said in offering his own slang for such workouts.
 “I’ve been in the game a long time, and people get excited about sidelines.

 “It’s important to see that the ball is coming out free and easy.
 Other than that, I don’t put too much (emphasis) on sidelines.”

 And yet, there stood McClendon at the edge of the bullpen mounds Saturday in the southwest corner of the Peoria Sports Complex.

-Fourteen pitchers threw from those mounds in the morning workout, but much of the attention focused on veteran right-hander Scott Baker, who is in camp as a nonroster invitee after signing a minor league contract.
+Fourteen pitchers threw from those mounds in the morning workout, but much of the attention focused on veteran right-hander Scott Baker, who is in camp as a non-roster invite after signing a minor-league contract.

 No surprise there.

-Baker, 32, might be the biggest wild card in camp.
-He is almost two years removed from Tommy John surgery, which is to say almost two years removed from being the front man on the Minnesota Twins’ staff.
+Baker, at 32, might be the biggest wildcard in camp.
+He is nearly two years removed from Tommy John surgery on his elbow, which is to say nearly two years removed from being the front man on the Minnesota Twins’ staff.

 “Our medical information was good,” general manager Jack Zduriencik said.
 “His reports were good.
 This guy has a really good history when he’s right.
 He hasn’t been right the last couple of years.”